UnitedPlanet/intrexx-cloud-playbooks/cloud-provider/installer/docs/README.md

 ##### Azure NFS

-For Azure setups a local NFS (Linux) or SMB server will be installed on the IxServices instance.
-You are responsible managing backups and replications of the file system.
+For Azure setups a local NFS (Linux) or SMB (Windows) server will be installed on the IxServices instance.
+You are responsible managing backups and failover replications of the file system.

 #### Load balancer

 * Application load balancer

-The load balancer distributes load on the instances in an autoscale group, which is responsible for providing enough instances and start/stopping instances when neccessary.
+The load balancer distributes load across the instances in an autoscale group, which is responsible for providing enough instances and start/stopping instances when neccessary.
 Those instances are based on the IxAppServer VM image.

 ### Infrastructure configuration